-SD-WAN is all the rage in 2017 and there are good reasons for its rising popularity.
+SD-WAN is all the rage, and there are good reasons for its rising popularity.
 SD-WAN is a game-changing technology that maximizes bandwidth resources at your headquarters, branch offices, or cloud sites by enabling quality of service (QoS) controls over the top of any WAN connection.
 All this said, SD-WAN solutions aren’t all the same.
 They use different platforms and deployment options and it’s important to do your homework before choosing the SD-WAN solution that’s right for your organization.

 What is SD-WAN?